Alastair

 feats were common enough in Oxford then, especially among classicists.
 Edgar

-Lobe the papyrologist and fungiphage,
+Lobe the papyrologist and fungiphage, to mention one, modestly denied having

-if you said a verse I dare say I could give you the next one.”
-Lewis could have
+Homer by heart – but added, “Mind you, if you said a verse I dare say I could

-claimed much the same of Paradise Lost.
-Kenneth Tynan,
+give you the next one.”
+Lewis could have claimed much the same of Paradise

-whom Lewis tutored, tells of a memory game.
+Lost.
+Kenneth Tynan, whom Lewis tutored, tells of a memory game.
 Tynan had

 to choose a number from one to forty, for the shelf in Lewis’s library; a